Cave Story: Cave Story+

 An enhanced PC version titled Cave Story+ was released by Nicalis on the Steam service on 22 November 2011.
 This version contains all the additional modes from the WiiWare version, a remastered soundtrack, as well as the option to toggle the style of graphics between the classic style and that of the WiiWare version and the music of the original game, the WiiWare port, or the 3DS update.
 It also features an exclusive 'Wind Fortress' level.
 The game got an update that added an exclusive Machine Gun Challenge.
 The game was included as a bonus game in the Humble Indie Bundle 4 sale in December 2011, Humble Bundle 7 in December 2012, and was released on the Desura service in April 2012.
 On 19 January 2017, Nicalis announced a port of Cave Story+ on the Nintendo Switch, which released on 20 June 2017.
 This physical version is packaged with a full-color manual for the game and a Mini CD containing arrangements of the game's soundtrack made in FamiTracker, a chiptune music tracker based on the Famicom's synthesizers.
 It also added two-player cooperative gameplay and remixed version of the original soundtrack by the composers of The Binding of Isaac: Rebirth.
 Additionally, GameStop purchases of the Nintendo Switch version include one of three keychains modeled after Quote, Curly, and Balrog.
+The additions from this version were later incorporated into the PC version via a 2026 update.

 Cave Story 3D

 Cave Story 3D is a 3D version of the game developed by Nicalis and published by NIS America as a retail title for the Nintendo 3DS.
 It was released on 8 November 2011 in North America, 11 November 2011 in Europe and 26 July 2012 in Japan.
-The game was built from scratch using 3D character models, featuring a dynamic camera system and another additional level, as well as a remixed soundtrack by Danny Baranowsky.
+The game was built from scratch using 3D character models, featuring a dynamic camera system and another additional level, as well as a remixed soundtrack by Danny Baranowsky and Dustin Kulwicki.
 The Japanese version features crossover content from various NIS and other companies' franchises such as Crazy Climber, Ikki, and Dragon Slayer.
 In order to devote more time to perfecting the title, Amaya quit his job as a software developer to become director of Cave Story 3D.
 He remarked that the transition to 3D was difficult because it required the consideration of so many more details.